 The Meaning Of Organic Food Labels

-The term organic is used to identify foods that meet the USDA’s guidelines for foods that have been produced methods that integrate cultural, biological, and mechanical practices that foster cycling of resources, promote ecological balance, and conserve biodiversity
+The term “100% Organic” is used to identify foods that meet the USDA’s guidelines for food that has been produced by methods that integrate cultural, biological, and mechanical practices that foster cycling of resources, promote ecological balance, and conserve biodiversity

-Fudging The Mostly Organic
+Fudging What Is Organic

 This can mislead some people to think that the item is totally organic, and the three organic ingredients listed are the only ingredients that make up the item.

 There is controversy over how the USDA handles the labeling of organic foods because of the influence of major food producers.
 BUYER BEWARE!